-On Oct 5, 2021, The Riverside City Council voted 5-2 approving a plan that opens the possibility of the county adding more than 20k houses, townhomes and apartments by the end of 2030.
+On Oct 5, 2021, The Riverside City Council voted 5-2 to approve a plan that allows the county to add more than 20k houses, townhomes, and apartments by the end of 2030.
 Nonetheless, there remains strong opposition in some parts of the county where developers have proposed to build new housing.

 Per 2019 data, the county has 100k homes, shared Senior Planner Matthew Taylor in an email exchange with Daily Bulletin.

 Will the Housing Plan Negatively Impact the Existing Neighborhoods?